 What can I use instead of a seam ripper?

-Embroidery Scissors are always there when you need alternatives to the seam ripper.
-With their pointy tips and long slender, they can go through the stitches and cut off the thread effortlessly.
-But for some sorts of stitches, they might not be as efficient as the seam rippers.
-Also, the seam rippers are handier comparatively.
+Embroidery Scissors are an option as an alternative to the seam ripper.
+With their pointy tips and long slender design, they can go through the stitches and cut off the thread effortlessly.

 How can you get rid of unwanted embroidery?